uPortal-Attic/uportal-app-framework/docs/coarse-grain-access.md

 + Present “access denied” page.
 If it’s an application, include the header to provide context.
 If applicable, this will include a link to the app’s directory page or service’s website.
 Otherwise, the default will have a link back to the user’s MyUW homepage.
 + If a user session has timed out when hitting a service, redirect the user to authenticate via login.wisc.edu.

-## What really makes your application secure
+## What really makes an application secure

 + Applying access control on the backing JSON web services themselves.
 + Making the UI reflect lack of access provides a better user experience to unauthorized users.